binh2903/PKA_Microprocessor_Course/README.md

-# PKA_Microprocessor_Course
+# PKA_Microprocessor_Course-
-The end-of-course report
+This final report represents the collaborative effort of our team in completing the major project for Microprocessor